Homicide: A Year on the Killing Streets: Background

 David Simon, a reporter for The Baltimore Sun, spent four years on the police beat before taking a leave of absence to write this book.
-He had persuaded the Baltimore Police Department to allow him access to the city's Homicide Unit for calendar year 1988, and throughout that year he shadowed one shift of detectives as they investigated cases, conducted interrogations, executed search and arrest warrants, and testified at trials.
+He persuaded the Baltimore Police Department to allow him access to the city's Homicide Unit for calendar year 1988, and throughout that year he shadowed a shift of detectives as they investigated cases, conducted interrogations, executed search and arrest warrants, and testified at trials.
 Baltimore recorded 234 murders during the year Simon spent with the Homicide Unit.

-A total of 567 murders occurred in the city for the years 1989 and 1990 combined, the period during which Simon wrote Homicide.
+A total of 567 murders occurred in the city in 1989 and 1990 together, the period during which Simon wrote Homicide.
 The book was published in 1991, during which Baltimore saw a record 353 murders.
 Simon said he was particularly interested in the demythification of the American detective.
 Although detectives are typically portrayed as noble characters who care deeply about their victims, Simon believed real detectives regarded violence as a normal aspect of their jobs.